 Of course, most people thought this was bananas (not the name of the company) as how would it work in practice?.
 I mean if you were sitting in a train would the images appear in front of your face and would everyone else see that and hear that?

 Airplay technology led to a new revolution in entertainment and many performers were never actually seen live at all but only through aircasts (i.e. inside people’s heads) – some of these performers became cult figures and mega-rich.
 Hence the term ‘Airstars’.
-In fact, I often play one in my head and he’s 6 and a multi-billionaire – one of the MacBeckham clan that bought Scotland centuries ago (little Oik!!).
+In fact, I often play one in my head and he’s 12 and a multi-billionaire – another one of the MacBeckham clan that bought Scotland centuries ago.

 Well it’s a bit complicated really because it involves 4 goals and 4 teams.

 The match kicks off with the 2 real teams playing each other and the 2 virtual teams playing each other.
-Spectators see both games side by side.
-They watch on their screens at home or, if they are hovering over the stadium, on pitches that are at right angles to each other.
-If watching at the actual stadium this means that play on one pitch actually crosses over play on the other which can be a bit confusing.
-During the first 15 minutes of the first
+The two pitches are set at right angles to each other and they share a common centre circle .
+Spectators can watch on their screens at home or by hovering over the stadium.
+As the pitches share a common centre circle, play on one pitch can actually cross over play on the other, which can be a bit confusing for both players and spectators.

 During the first 15 minutes of the first half that’s how it must continue.
 At the end of the first 15 minutes each team manager can select up to 4 players from the virtual teams, who are playing their own match, and ‘step’ them into the real physical game.
 The 4 real players who step out take up positions in the virtual game and play that for the next 15 minutes.
 At the end of this 15 minute period the teams switch back to as they were at kick off.